utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 module.exports = noInEnumeration;
 ```

-### Example: Function that expects options
+### Example: Checking that a value isn't in a list (JSON schema)

-The following function checks whether a value isn't in an enumeration.
-This example function expects options.
-When a custom function expects options, Postman recommends defining them in a JSON schema.
+The following function checks the value of the option `values`, which is defined in the [Spectral document](#example-rule-that-uses-a-custom-function) (or ruleset) using `functionOptions`.
+The value of `values` is a list of numeric strings.
+Also, the JSON schema of the expected options is defined in the same file as the function using `createRulesetFunction`.
+If the `input` path returns a value already in the list, the rule violation is triggered.

 <!-- The function will execute if `options` doesn't contain values because add-more-details. -->